kiquetal/reader3/Dockerizeit.md

     build: .
     ports:
       - "8123:8123"
+    volumes:
+      - .:/app
 ```

-**Trade-offs:**
-*   The Docker image size will be larger as it includes the book data.
-*   To add a new book, you will need to modify the `Dockerfile` (or add a generic mechanism to it) and rebuild the Docker image.

 ## How to Use (Current State)

-With the finalized Docker setup, interacting with the `reader3` application is streamlined:
+This setup provides a simple and powerful workflow for managing your library.

+*   **Add Books:** Simply place your `.epub` files in the same directory as the `docker-compose.yml` file.
-*   **Build and Run (old command equivalent):** `docker compose up -d --build`
+*   **Build and Run:** `docker compose up -d --build`
+    *   On the first run, the entrypoint script will process all found EPUBs.
+    *   On subsequent runs, it will only process new EPUBs that you've added.
 *   **Access the application:** Open your web browser to `http://localhost:8123`
 *   **Stop the application:** `docker compose down`